nassermohamedit/camellia/README.md

-# Javaplus
+# Camellia Neovim

-Javaplus is a Neovim plugin for Java support.
+Camellia is a Neovim plugin for Java support.